BMW motorcycle spare parts to stock at home.

 Store two sets of plugs Run one set for 1000 miles to make sure that they work and then put them aside for spares.
-New plugs just might not work and that plays havoc with troubleshooting.
+New plugs might not work, and that plays havoc with troubleshooting.
 Only use correct plugs.
 Bosch and NGK are respected for use in a BMW motorcycle.

 Points and condenser.
 These get replaced far too often.
 A condenser should last 10-20 years while points are generally suitable for 20 k miles on the /5 and later.
 On the /2 model twins, they will last almost forever.

 Air filter.
-Use quality filters for long life.
+Use quality filters for a long life.

 Oil filters.
 Use quality filters.
 Don’t save on this one, except by buying in quantity.

 Top end gaskets.
 The valve cover gaskets should last for many removals.
-Head gaskets usually should be replaced, however, I have many times had to reuse them and none failed.
-Cylinder base gaskets are now made of thin metal.
+Head gaskets usually should be replaced.
+However, many times I have had to reuse them and, none failed.
+Cylinder base gaskets are made of thin metal.
 They can be reused many times.

 Control cables.
 One can expect cables to last for many miles.
 Some keep a spare clutch cable mounted almost in place.
 Learn to ride it without the clutch.
 Throttle cables should be replaced when one has trouble keeping the carbs balanced.
 Otherwise, they don’t break.
 Keep a good set on the bike and expect to change them every 10-15 years.
 Keep one spare front brake cable.

 Spare tubes.
 Use quality tubes and keep a spare for each wheel size.
 BMW supplied inner tubes with a high content of natural rubber.
 They cost a bit more and are prone to leak a pound or air per week.
 However, they aren’t prone to blowouts.

 Spare nuts and bolts.
 I keep a large variety of spare metric fasteners.

 Some wire, terminals, and a tester.
 This depends somewhat on your expertise with electrical things.
 Keep a useful diagram of your model.